We’ve got a riddle for you. 👀

-Sure, the Airtable project management tool “excels” as a powerful database and spreadsheet management tool to organize your project data, that’s pretty much all that it can manage. 😕
+But while the Airtable project management software ~excels~ as a powerful database and spreadsheet management tool to organize your project data, that’s pretty much all that it can manage. 😕

-The Airtable database app simply doesn’t have enough key features that can help you run a successful project from start to finish.
+The Airtable database app simply doesn’t have enough key features to help you run a successful project from start to finish.

-Because of this, many teams started looking for an Airtable alternative, just like you!
+Because of this, many teams eventually start looking for an Airtable alternative—just like you!
 And trust me, there are a lot of alternatives. 😳

 What Is Airtable?

-This management tool lets you add numbers, figures, and formulas as you do in a normal spreadsheet, but there’s a twist.
-You can also add images, PDFs, checkboxes, and tags in the cells of the spreadsheet (known as Airtable fields.)
+Airtable is a management tool that lets you add numbers, figures, and formulas as you do in a normal spreadsheet, but there’s a twist—you can also add images, PDFs, checkboxes, and tags in the cells of the spreadsheet (known as Airtable fields.)

 Additionally, you can even create an Airtable form and capture the entries into your database.